Grants and Resources for Underrepresented Content Creators 2023

 Amber Grants for Women

-WomensNet awards a monthly grant of $4,000 to women entrepreneurs.
+WomensNet awards a monthly grant of $10,000 to women entrepreneurs.
 One recipient is selected each year to receive an additional $25,000 Amber Grant.
-Learn more and apply here—the application fee is $15.
+Learn more and apply here — the application fee is $15.

-Annuity Payment Freedom Grants for BIPOC, Women, and Artists
+Annuity Payment Freedom Marketing Grants for BIPOC, Women, and Artists

-Annuity Payment Freedom offers three separate monthly micro-grants of $100 for BIPOC, Women, and Artists to provide marketing expertise on driving organic SEO (Search Engine Optimization) traffic.
-Grantees will also receive recurring personalized recommendations from marketing professionals, including free SEO analysis, advice, and strategies tailored to underrepresented business owners’ specific needs.
+Annuity Payment Freedom offers three separate grants for BIPOC, Women, and Artists to provide marketing expertise on driving organic traffic through SEO (search engine optimization).
+Grantees will receive personalized recommendations from marketing professionals, including free SEO analysis, advice, and strategies tailored to underrepresented business owners’ specific needs.
 There are no application fees or deadlines, and grantees are chosen on a rolling basis.

 Asian Women Giving Circle Grants